ndless-nspire/nsptools-history/ncubate_emu/trunk/ReadMe.txt

 - FIX: Broken 'w' command

 CPU/Ports:
+- ADD: (internal) ARM loader for arbitrary ARM snippet execution by the emulator
 - FIX: no more 'bad read word' on auto power down, but still hangs

 Flash: